Icemap/docs/develop/connect-to-tidb.md

 > **Note:**
 >
-> The MySQL command line client cleared [Optimizer Hints](https://docs.pingcap.com/tidb/stable/optimizer-hints#optimizer-hints) by default prior to version `5.7.7`.
+> The MySQL command-line client cleared [Optimizer Hints](https://docs.pingcap.com/tidb/stable/optimizer-hints#optimizer-hints) by default before version `5.7.7`.
 If you need to use the `Hint` syntax in these earlier versions of the client, you need to add the `--comments` option when starting the client.

 ## JDBC

-You can connect to TiDB using the [JDBC](https://dev.mysql.com/doc/connector-j/8.0/en/) driver, which requires creating a `MysqlDataSource` or `MysqlConnectionPoolDataSource` object (both of which implement the `DataSource` interface) and setting the connection string using the `setURL` function.
+You can connect to TiDB using the [JDBC](https://dev.mysql.com/doc/connector-j/8.0/en/) driver, which requires creating a `MysqlDataSource` or `MysqlConnectionPoolDataSource` object (both of which implement the `DataSource` interface) and set the connection string using the `setURL` function.

 For example: